Let me guess — someone asked you to write a check and you said “okay”, but then you asked yourself, how do I fill out a check?

 Step 6 (Final Step): Sign the Check

-Now all you need to do is to sign the check to make it complete.
-The line is in the lower right-hand corner of the check.
+The line is in the lower right-hand corner of the check is for YOUR signature.
 All you need to do is sign your name next to the word SIGNATURE.

 Make sure you always sign the check.
 Don’t worry much about signature as it’s more of a formality than something they evaluate too closely.